aedobbyn/wikipedia-web-scrape/scrape.md

 ##  [8] "430,000" "430,000" "280,000" "400,000" "280,000"
 ```

-Take that element of `Population` into standard notation
+Make that first element of `Population` into standard notation

 ```r